Helblindi/Laglos/README.md

 > - -print -
 > - -mm
 > - -visc
+> - -greedy - Use greedy viscosity described in GMPST2024.
 > - -ms - maximum steps that the solver should take
 > - -vs - the number of steps that should pass between visualizing the solution
 > - -vis - enable visualization